joshrosso/dotcom/content/docs/2020/2020-02-23-linux-desktop-configuration.md

 ttf-inconsolata
 volumeicon
 xf86-video-intel
-xfce
+xfce4
 xorg
 xorg-xinit
 yarn
 ```

 The above is my master list, which I've committed to retaining after every
-reinstall.
+re-install.
 I prefer to maintain this list over time, rather than trying to keep
 it constantly updated with packages on my machine.
 The reason is, over time I
-install many package I end up not using, so after each reinstall, I lose (and
+install many package I end up not using, so after each re-install, I lose (and
 forget about) any packages not persisted in this list.

 If you'd like to query pacman to get your current package list, run the